 There are some differences between the National Registry and a local registry.
 The National Registry is the national database of sex offenders, and the local registry is kept by local law enforcement in Connecticut.
 Some registries are only visible to law enforcement members.
 The other registries are visible to the public and are designed to help the public know who is in the area.

 Registered sex offenders often face serious social stigma and difficulty finding jobs or housing.
 The best way to avoid these consequences is to hire a top CT lawyer as soon as possible.
 A skilled criminal defense attorney could fight for an optimum outcome to your case.

-Who has to Register as a Sex Offender?
+Who has to Register as a Sex Offender in Connecticut?

 Any sexual offense conviction or sexual assault conviction requires the one to register as a sex offender.
 Even if someone is convicted of a statutory charge, they would register on the sex offender list.
 Depending on the circumstances, a person would register as either a violent offender or nonviolent offender.

 An individual has to stay on the registry for a period of time prescribed by the probation officer or by the judge or negotiated between the defense attorneys in the court.
 It could be up to that person’s lifetime, or it could be for a certain amount of years.
 Typically, it is 25 years.

 The sex offender registry in CT could be available to only the law enforcement agencies or it could be public, depending on what the court orders.
 Being listed on the public sex offender registry could impact the remainder of an individual’s life in a lot of ways.